sst/guide/_chapters/configure-multiple-aws-profiles.md

 provider:
   name: aws
   stage: dev
-  profile: ${self:custom.myProfile.${self.custom.myStage}}
+  profile: ${self:custom.myProfile.${self:custom.myStage}}
 ```

 There are a couple of things happening here.

 - We first defined `custom.myStage` as `${opt:stage, self:provider.stage}`.
-This is telling Serverless Framework to use the calue from the `--stage` CLI option if it exists.
+This is telling Serverless Framework to use the value from the `--stage` CLI option if it exists.
 If not, use the default stage specified in `provider.stage`.
 - We also defined `custom.myProfile`, which contains the AWS profiles we want to use to deploy for each stage.
 Just as before we want to use the `prodAccount` profile if we are deploying to stage `prod` and the `devAccount` profile if we are deploying to stage `dev`.
-- Finally, we set the `provider.profile` to `${self:custom.myProfile.${self.custom.myStage}}`.
+- Finally, we set the `provider.profile` to `${self:custom.myProfile.${self:custom.myStage}}`.
 This picks the value of our profile depending on the current stage defined in `custom.myStage`.

 We used the concept of variables in Serverless Framework in this example.
-You can read more about this in the chapter on [environment variables](XXXXXXXXXXXXXXXXXXXX).
+You can read more about this in the chapter on [Serverless Environment Variables]({% link _chapters/serverless-environment-variables.md %}).

 Now, when you deploy to production, Serverless Framework is going to use the `prodAccount` profile.
 And the resources will be provisioned inside `prodAccount` profile user's AWS account.